 Spirits On A Keto Diet

 Take Gin and Tonics, for example.
-A nice refreshing glass of gin and tonic is one of the most popular mixed alcoholic beverages.
+A refreshing glass of gin and tonic is one of the most popular mixed alcoholic beverages.

-Diet tonics and soda waters are far better to mix your drinks with, and if you can’t stand the taste of soda water, squeeze a little lime in there too to add some flavor.
+Diet tonics and soda waters are far better to mix your drinks with, and if you can’t stand the taste of soda water, squeeze a little lime in there, too, to add some flavor.

 Alcopops And Keto

-At face value, they may seem harmless, but technically they’re exactly the same as regular sodas, but just with alcohol added to them.
+At face value, they may seem harmless, but technically they’re the same as regular sodas, with alcohol added.

 Therefore if you are following a ketogenic diet, they should be avoided, as you want to avoid consuming sugar.

-The Best Alcoholic Drinks For A Keto Diet
+The Best Alcoholic Drinks on Keto

 So, now that you know that you can drink alcohol on a ketogenic diet from time to time, which are the best alcoholic drinks for keto?